 A list of permits and application forms relating to the building process: Authorising someone to act on your behalf Facade alteration and or demolition section 29a Lapsed permit inspection Building or land information request - Regulation 51 Request for property information and legal point of discharge Temporary structure application

 Step 1 Call our Statutory Planning team on 5320 5500 to determine if you need a planning permit for your development.
 If required, a planning permit must be obtained before a septic tank permit can be issued.
 Step 2 Contact Central Highlands Water to determine if your property is situated within the designated sewerage district.
-Central Highlands Water is a referral agency for all properties located within their sewerage district.
-They ...
+Central Highlands Water is a referral agency for all properties located within ...

 The Country Fire Authority declares Fire Danger Periods and Total Fire Bans.
 Confirm restrictions by visiting CFA warning and restrictions.